Drought assistance programs

 Australian Government On-Farm Emergency Water Infrastructure Rebate

 Queensland Department of Agriculture and Fisheries is operating the Australian Government On-Farm Emergency Water Infrastructure Rebate on behalf of the Australian Government.
-Producers are able to access:
+The rebate includes:

-- a 25% rebate for new purchases and installation of water infrastructure.
+- a 25% rebate for new purchases and installation of water infrastructure for livestock.
 This rebate is added automatically to the Queensland Government’s Emergency Water Infrastructure Rebate.
 There is no need to apply separately for this 25% top up.
-Claims from 1 July 2018 and the commencement of the top-up will be automatically paid to applicants that have already received a payment from the Queensland scheme.

-- a 25% rebate for the cost of a contractor to desilt dams on your property under the Australian Dam Desilting Rebate.
+- a 25% rebate for the cost of a contractor to desilt dams used for livestock on your property under the Australian Dam Desilting Rebate.
 Access the guidelines and application forms.